-However, British retailer John Lewis & Partners has collaborated exclusively with sustainable brand Mother of Pearl to bring us this contemporary spot organic silk pillowcase design with attitude that doesn't cost the earth.
+However, John Lewis & Partners has collaborated exclusively with sustainable brand Mother of Pearl to bring us this contemporary spot organic silk pillowcase design with an attitude that doesn't cost the earth.

-Available in three colorways (cream spot, pink spot, and tan spot), these luxurious pillowcases (sold singly) are made with 100% silk that is also Global Organic Textile Standard (GOTS) certified.
+Available in three colourways (cream spot, pink spot, and tan spot), these luxurious pillowcases (sold singly) are made with 100% silk that is also Global Organic Textile Standard (GOTS) certified.

 This certification ensures that high social and environmental standards of manufacture have been met across the entire textile supply chain.

 The packaging has been thoughtfully designed to have a second life too.
 The box can be reused for storage or gifting, and the branded element can be removed and recycled.

 This luxe-looking product is machine-washable at 40 degrees Celsius, can be tumble dried at a low temperature, and can be ironed at a maximum temperature of 110 degrees Celsius.

 This limited-edition mulberry silk Audley pure silk Oxford pillowcase with border celebrates The White Company's 25-year heritage of crafting impeccably beautiful and high-quality products – a journey that started with bedding.

 The ultimate luxury in bed linen, silk is not only renowned for its ability to help hair and skin retain their moisture (hello glowing skin and frizz-free strands) but is thought to help prevent wrinkles, too.